Active robustness against the detuning-error for Rydberg quantum gates: Active-robustness two-qubit Gates

 \subsection{Pulse optimization towards active robustness}

-To show a family of Rydberg quantum gates that are {\it actively} robust against any detuning error $\epsilon_\delta\neq0$, we start by finding optimal STIRAP pulses $\Omega_p(t),\Omega_c(t)$ for a two-qubit $C_Z$ gate.
-Here we optimize the gate pulse to be detuning-error robust by employing the prior Genetic algorithm \cite{QuantumSci.Technol.8(2023)035032} yet containing a cleverly-chosen cost function,
+{\it The DER pulse.-} To show a family of Rydberg quantum gates that are {\it actively} robust against any detuning error, we start by finding optimal STIRAP pulses for a two-qubit $C_Z$ gate.
+Here we optimize the gate pulses to be detuning-error robust with numerical Genetic algorithm as in our prior work \cite{QuantumSci.Technol.8(2023)035032}, yet replaced by using a cleverly-chosen cost function,

-Via minimizing this single-objective cost function $J_{der}$ over a range of $\epsilon_\delta\in[-\epsilon_0,\epsilon_0]$, we observe that, not only the ideal gate error at $\epsilon_\delta=0$ is minimized, but also the sensitivity of the gate fidelity due to the change of $\epsilon_\delta$ is significantly reduced, so-called the detuning-error robust(DER) pulse.
-It is worth emphasizing that such DER pulse has an {\it active} robustness to any magnitude of the two-photon detuning error as long as $|\epsilon_\delta|<\epsilon_0$.
-However, remember the typical-optimal(TO) pulse only minimizes the ideal gate infidelity in the absence of any error by letting the cost function as
+Via minimizing this single-objective cost function $J_{der}$ over the range of $\epsilon_\delta\in[-\epsilon_0,\epsilon_0]$ ($\epsilon_0$ is assumed to be the maximal deviation), we observe that, not only the ideal gate error at $\epsilon_\delta=0$ is minimized, but also the insensitivity of gate due to the change of $\epsilon_\delta$ is significantly improved, so-called the detuning-error robust (DER) pulse.
+It is worth emphasizing that, we expect such a DER pulse has an {\it active} robustness to any magnitude of the two-photon detuning error $\epsilon_\delta$ as long as $|\epsilon_\delta|<\epsilon_0$ is satisfied.
+Actually, there exists a balance between the fidelity at zero detuning (or small errors) and the robustness to the change of $\epsilon_\delta$ \cite{PhysRevLett.132.193801}.
+Based on the choice of $J_{der}$, increasing the robustness should be at the expense of ideal gate fidelity \textcolor{black}{(for more discussions, see Appendix B)}.
+In contrast, the typical-optimal (TO) pulse only minimizes the ideal gate infidelity in the absence of any error by letting the cost function simply as

-So any deviation $\epsilon_\delta\neq 0 $ can lead to an exponential increase of infidelity[see Fig.\ref{Fig1:model}(c)], in good agreement with Fig.2 of Ref.\cite{PRXQuantum.4.020336}.
+Any deviation $\epsilon_\delta\neq 0 $ for the TO pulse can lead to a dramatic increase of the infidelity numbers [see Fig.\ref{Fig1:model}(b1-b2), the blue-dashed line], in good agreement with Fig.2 of Ref. \cite{PRXQuantum.4.020336}.